xiv3r/DEVIL-TWIN_esp8266/README.md

 It uses an ESP8266 to attack a WiFi network using Deauther & Evil-Twin AP method.

 ## FEATURES :
+* Now you can control web interface with simple android app **NEW
 * Dark themed UI
 * WIFI Refresh button (without reloading the page manually)
 * Wi-Fi Signal Strength show with -dbm